Fermain/oop-demo/readme.md

 - Subtly help with the upcoming CA brief by showing some relevant techniques without spoiling the surprise
 - Show some real world regex examples to help with the current module
+  - Router regex matching?
+  - Suggesting tags based on the title?

 ## Process